-Just tucking new keywords into a page usually won’t have the results you want.
+Just stuffing new keywords into a page usually won’t have the results you want.
 Your homepage already has a job.
 If it’s bringing people who search for “optometrist near me,” you really can’t expect it to have the best possible results for “corneal reshaping.”

 Try blogging with those medical keywords instead.
 Use blog posts to bring readers to your website, and link to your sales pages or your homepage.

-Keywords: not just words
+Use keywords: not just words

 Suppose you want to rank well for “kidney stones.”
 Chances are good that your homepage — unless you are a very specialized practice — will not be focused on kidney stones.
-Adding the phrase to your homepage won’t make your website rank for the term.
+Adding that phrase to your homepage won’t make your website rank for the term.

-You won’t get that by adding the words to an irrelevant page.
-Here’s where blogging with keywords can help.
+You won’t get that by randomly adding the words to an irrelevant page.
+Here’s where blogging with medical keywords can help.
 Since every blog post can be a landing page for searchers, those posts can help you rank for lots of different keywords.

 You should use the technique we call “Content Clusters” to plan a group of great posts on the subject.
 Provide useful answers to people’s questions, and you’ll begin to rank for those terms.

 Use best practices for blogging with medical keywords

 You might think that liberally sprinkling your keyword into a page will do the trick.
 Actually, the most important thing is having great content.

 Use your keyword in places that show it’s important.
 Surround it with a natural semantic web of terms related to the keyword, as you would naturally do while writing in-depth on the subject.
-Use the specific term often enough to get across to a bot, which frankly is not as good at language as a human being.
+Use the specific term often enough to communicate to a bot, which frankly is not as good at language as a human being.

 We like the Yoast plugin for content optimization.
 Install Yoast SEO at your WordPress website, and it will remind you to use your keyword in your title, at the beginning of your post, in a couple of headings, and in other places that will make clear that it’s important to your post.